Akashgopalgs/Measures_of_central_tendency/README.md

-Solutions to problems related to Measures of Central Tendency in statistics
+This repository contains solutions to problems related to Measures of Central Tendency in statistics